TheChernoCommunity/HazelWiki/.github/PULL_REQUEST_TEMPLATE/pr--new-markdown-docs.md

----
-name: 'Pull Request: New Markdown Docs'
-about: Suggest new documentation for the Wiki.
----

 #### Describe the issue what documentation is missing.
 A clear and concise description of what content the Wiki is missing.
 Explain the difference between the expected and the current content.
 A screenshot or copy of the error could be helpful as well.